Breast Lift (Mastopexy)

-While this is the oldest breast lift incision technique, it is also the most aggressive and this method is generally used in women who have a high degree of ptosis (breast sagging) that cannot be adequately fixed by other, less invasive incision methods.
+While this is the oldest breast lift incision technique, it is also the most aggressive.
+This method is generally used in women who have a high degree of ptosis (breast sagging) that cannot be adequately fixed by other, less invasive incision methods.

 This incision is also commonly used if a woman is combining her breast lift with a breast reduction.

 After your breast lift incision is made, Dr. Broadway will: